 One of the things I like about this airport, is that you can order delivery to it – I have ordered Pizza 73 to deliver to the airport on a few occasions, and they have had no issues. – stygarfield

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Saskatoon John G. Diefenbaker International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Saskatoon John G. Diefenbaker International Airport.

 What to Expect

-Saskatoon John G. Diefenbaker International Airport consists of a small, renovated terminal with a a half dozen shops and a few eateries, mostly on the airside.
+Saskatoon John G. Diefenbaker International Airport (code: YXE) consists of a small, renovated terminal with a a half dozen shops and a few eateries, mostly on the airside.
 After eateries and shops close at night, vending machines provide the only drink and snack options.
 Airport staff are described as friendly and helpful.
 WiFi is available and there are plenty of outlets for charging mobile devices.
-There are no private lounges at this airport.
+Economy class passengers flying on Air Canada may be able to enter the lounge through its lounge membership program.
+See Airport Lounges in the guide below.

 Where to Sleep

 After security checkpoints close for the night, all passengers are restricted to the landside areas, and must re-clear security the next day when the checkpoints open.
 Travellers suggest the observation area near the security checkpoint is conducive to sleep, as it offers five or six large benches that “make excellent beds.”
 A couch with footrest/ottoman has also been spotted near baggage claim.
 Reviewers recommend earplugs/noise-cancelling headphones and eyeshade due to bright lighting and noisy public service announcements.
 For uninterrupted sleep, there are hotels near the airport.
-See Airport Hotels in the airport guide below.
+See Airport Hotels in the guide below or read some traveller airport reviews for more tips.

 Good to Know